Sciebo-RDS/oc-describo/README.md

 # Installation

+For development, please start describo first with docker-compose, so the owncloud instance can use the same network.
+Then you can read further.

 ## Start / Stop with makefile

-This enable oauth2 and describo app within owncloud automatically and create an oauth2 client for describo with preset values.
+This enable oauth2 and describo app within owncloud automatically and create an oauth2 client for describo with preset values, so you can use the describo app right from the first start without any configuration. *For development use only and for convenience.*

 ```bash
 make start
 make stop
 ```

 ## Start / Stop with docker-compose

+If you do not want to enable oauth2 and describo app, then you can use the following commands to start / stop container.

 ```bash
 docker-compose up -d
 docker-compose down
 ```

+But you have to manually add an oauth2 client via the admin panel interface.

 ### Configuration